zhilizheng/qsubshcom/README.md

 * -wait=JOB1:JOB2:JOB3 wait these jobs finished. qsubshcom will determine these JOB ID exist or not.
 * -array=1-100:2   create a job array that run task 1 3 5 7 ...
 99
 * -log=log_name, log the job submission into log file. default is qsub_time.log
-* -ntype=node_type, specify the node type into node_type (Torque only, Tinaroo: -ntype=Special to use group special queue)
+* -ntype=node_type, specify the node type into node_type (Torque only, Tinaroo: -ntype=Special to use group special queue).
+Note: this flag can't work in current cluster setup.
 * -queue=queue_type.
 Specify the queue type
+* -acct=ACCOUNT_NAME.
+Specify the account, equal to "#PBS -A ACCOUNT_NAME"

 * You can put any other cluster engine supported parameters here, it will pass directly into the qsub command. e.g. -l host=host1:host2
 Note: these parameters specified by yourself (such as -l host) may not be supported in other cluster engine.
 We shall avoid using this types of parameters